hypermodularity/hypermodularity.com/README.md

+The architecture of highly modularized, easily reconfigurable, highly decoupled, self-contained and reusable components is referred to as a microservices architecture.

+### Component-Oriented Design - COD

+Software design approach that focuses on designing highly modularized, easily reconfigurable, highly decoupled, self-contained and reusable components we call Component-Oriented Design (COD).
+Component based development is growing in popularity.
+And it presents a viable alternative to choosing between a monolith and microservices.

+### Why Use Component Based Architecture?

+In this book, we present the benefits of component based development and how teams can switch to a component based architecture in few steps.

+#### benefits

+Component based architecture stays up-to-date, without rebuilding it from the scratch.

+That makes component based architecture a better fit for large, complex system

+The modular components can be combined, decoupled, reused

+How to Design Component-Oriented Software?

+how to move to component based development from your existing monolith?

++ do not refactor, build a new smaller modules
++ connect a component/package/service in a logical stream of process
++ adopt the new function/logic throughout the process
++ support both the old and the new models simultaneously through format data

+### Steps to a Successful Migration

+When it comes to breaking up your monolith into component based development:

++    Focus on software delivery approaches and upskilling team members.
++    Build out the minimum infrastructure needed to deliver independently deployable components (e.g., containerized microservices) that expose self-service APIs.
++    Start tracking technical issues for new and legacy, including:
++        Counting errors released to production.
++        Service availability.
++        Time to remediate.
++    Consider cloud deployment options (as appropriate).
++    Implement basic monitoring for new and legacy.
++    Implement automation wherever possible.
++    Migrate in atomic steps.

 + about modular programming principles

 Modular programming is a software engineering approach that involves breaking down a program into functional, independent modules.
 Each module is designed to be highly decoupled and self-contained, which allows it to be reused and reconfigured with ease.